a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 ## Collect the names

-The most updated name list can be found at <a href="https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data">data.org</a>.
+The most updated name list can be found at <a href="https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data">data.org</a> (during the US government shutdown, this may not be available).
 It is a collection of names from USA social security applications, dating from 1879/1880 until, as of writing this, 2017.

 I unzipped the file into a subdirectory of my current working directory 'names'.
 (Note: the size of the unzipped contents is appx.
 24 MiB.)